iron-software/IronPdfJava.Examples/examples/annotations/README.md

 ***Based on <https://ironpdf.com/examples/annotations/>***

-To incorporate "sticky note"-style annotations into specific pages of a PDF document, utilize the `AnnotationManager` and the `AnnotationOptions` class from IronPDF.
-This allows you to pinpoint the exact location on the page where you wish the annotation to appear by specifying the text and Cartesian (x, y) coordinates in the `AnnotationOption` constructor, as depicted in the previous code snippet.
-Then, the `addTextAnnotation` method of the `AnnotationManager` can be used to insert the annotation into the working PDF document.
+Employ the `PdfDocument` object's `AnnotationManager` and the `AnnotationOptions` class from IronPDF to insert "sticky note"-style annotations on chosen pages of a PDF document.

+To add a text annotation at a specific spot on a page, provide the text along with Cartesian (x, y) coordinates to the `AnnotationOption` constructor, as demonstrated in the preceding code example.
+Then, apply the `addTextAnnotation` method from the `AnnotationManager` to append the annotation to the targeted page in your working PDF document.

-The `AnnotationOptions` class provides various methods enabling developers to personalize aspects such as the annotation's opacity, icon, and whether it is editable or printable.
-Additionally, options to adjust the color, height, width, title, subject, and content of the annotation are available, enhancing its functionality and integration.
+Every `AnnotationOptions` object possesses methods that allow developers to modify the appearance and functionality of an annotation.
+In the prior code example, settings were adjusted for its opacity and icon, and it was configured to be immutable and non-printable.
+Developers have the option to alter other attributes such as color, height, and title, including its title, subject, content, and placement.

-### Steps to Add Annotations in PDFs Using Java
+## Steps for Adding Annotations to PDFs using Java

-1. First, install the IronPDF Java library which supports adding annotations to PDFs.
+1. Install the IronPDF Java library, which enables annotation capabilities in PDF documents.
-2. Use the `PdfDocument` class to open an existing PDF file in your Java application.
+2. Load an existing PDF file by employing the `PdfDocument` class in Java.
-3. Configure and style annotations with the `AnnotationOptions` class to meet your specific requirements.
+3. Craft and tailor annotations with the assistance of the `AnnotationOptions` class.
-4. Employ the `addTextAnnotation` function from IronPDF to append these annotations onto the chosen pages of the PDF.
+4. Implement the `addTextAnnotation` function from IronPDF to incorporate annotations on designated pages of the PDF.
-5. Once all annotations are added, export the modified PDF document.
+5. Save the PDF document that now includes annotations.

-For further information and step-by-step guides on how to commence adding annotations to PDFs using IronPDF, feel free to explore the [IronPDF Documentation](https://www.ironpdf.com/docs/).
+For detailed guidance on initiating annotations in PDFs with IronPDF, refer to the [IronPDF Documentation](https://ironpdf.com/docs/).